SAP/sap-btp-service-operator/README.md

 There are two options to maintain namespace-specific credentials:
 - Define a secret named `sap-btp-service-operator` in the namespace. `ServiceInstance` and `ServiceBinding` that are applied in the namespace will belong to the subaccount from which the credentials were issued.
 - Define different secrets for different namespaces in a centrally [managed namespace](./sapbtp-operator-charts/templates/configmap.yml), following the secret naming convention: `sap-btp-service-operator-<namespace>`.
+TLS-based secret needs to follow the same naming convention.

 **Notes:**
-- If none of the those mentioned above options are set, `sap-btp-service-operator` secret of a release namespace is used.
+- If none of the those mentioned above options are set, `sap-btp-service-operator` secret of a release namespace is used.<br>
   See step 4 of the [Setup](#setup) section.

 - To work with TLS-based credentials, additional `Secret` should be created in the namespace.
 For more information, see [tls secret](./sapbtp-operator-charts/templates/secret-tls.yml).